Jack23162329/piper1-gpl/README.md

 <!-- Export onnx settings -->

 ## Export onnx settings
-1. create another .venv_export environment and download [pytorch 2.3 version with only cpu](https://pytorch.org/get-started/previous-versions/)
+1. Create another .venv_export environment and download [pytorch 2.3 version with only cpu](https://pytorch.org/get-started/previous-versions/)

 ``` sh
 # CPU only
 pip install torch==2.3.0 torchvision==0.18.0 torchaudio==2.3.0 --index-url https://download.pytorch.org/whl/cpu
 ```
-2. follow all the setup step in training guide, When your model is finished training, export it to onnx with:
+2. Follow all the setup step in training guide, When your model is finished training, export it to onnx with:

 ``` sh
 python3 -m piper.train.export_onnx \